denete/webdevtest/INSTRUCTIONS.md

 The promotion view layout should be responsive and render as shown in the wide mockup (webdevtest/mockup-wide.jpg) for viewports greater than 480 pixels and as shown in the 480px mockup (webdevtest/mockup-480.jpg) below that breakpoint.

-Place your HTML in webdevtest/src/index.html.
-All other resources should be saved where appropriate in the webdevtest/src hierarchy.
+Place your code under in webdevtest/src/.

 Feed Data
 ---------